First job

 When I started to study, I moved out of my parent’s home.
 To be financially independent, I looked for a job.
 One month later, I started at a computer system vendor by helping out with repetitive office work like digitizing documents.

 The company employed two dozen people, and it ran on a self-written software created by one of the founders.
 Everything that was done in the company, be it project management, billing, warehouse management, maintenance scheduling, support ticket resolution, all of it happened in this software.
 But the founder who created the software had left, and the software was unmaintainable.
-The only developer working at the company had started to build a PHP based web interface to retain compatibility to the legacy software, while improving the workflows.
+The only developer working at the company had started to build a PHP based web interface on top of the same MySql database to retain compatibility to the legacy C software, while improving the workflows.

 Two months after I had joined the company, the developer announced that he was leaving.
 For reasons that still go beyond me, it was decided to not procure a standard software, but to continue on the path of custom software.
 The CEO approached me, whether I would want to take over the development, as I was studying “Management & IT”.
 I agreed, not knowing what I was getting myself into.